Spread the niceness

 This river spot is a favourite among residents, who seem to regularly flock the area for weekend lymes and cookouts.
 Somewhat similar to the community of Treasure Beach, the growing popularity of Reggae Falls over the years has inspired residents of the otherwise quiet village to cash in.

-How would you imagine spending a day at Reggae Falls?
+How would you imagine spending your day at Reggae Falls?